projectara/greybus-spec/source/special.rst

 ----------------

-All interfaces are required to define a CPort that uses the control protocol, and must be prepared to receive operation requests on that CPort at any time.
+All interfaces are required to define a CPort that uses the control protocol, and shall be prepared to receive operation requests on that CPort at any time.
 A Greybus connection is established whenever a control connection is used, but the interface is never notified that such a connection exists.
 Only the SVC and AP are able to send